desertmark/abb-interview/README.md

 ## Introductions

-This assignment is consists of both back-end and front-end implementations.
+This assignment consists of both back-end and front-end implementations.

 The Back-end is little socket.io server that will stream the parts measurments on client's connections.
 Data is mocked by using random numbers provided by a mock data layer.